 Senior/Key Personnel.
 In addition to the Principal Investigator, Senior/Key Personnel are defined as individuals who contribute to the scientific development or execution of the project in a substantive, measurable way, whether or not salaries are requested.
 In addition, stakeholders should be included under Key Personnel.
 Stakeholders are defined as individuals affected by the proposed research project.
+For example, a stakeholder might be a treatment provider involved in a clinical trial.
 List the Principal Investigator, last name first.
 Then list all other Senior/Key Personnel in alphabetical order, last name first.
 For each individual, provide name, institutional affiliation and role on the project.